 Students complete a capstone course that supports students as they integrate their studio core with their teaching experiences through reflection and research in the field of art and design education.
 The capstone course in students’ senior year provides a space for students to reflect and build on their learning by investigating a topic in art and design education and developing a senior exhibition and catalog.

-- You will be required to be fingerprinted in preparation for observing and teaching in New York City’s public schools ($135, sophomore semester, fall).
+- Students will be required to be fingerprinted in preparation for observing and teaching in New York City’s public schools.

 These workshops must be taken with a provider approved by NYSED.

 Tests and Assessments